Dueris/OriginsPaper/API-DOCS.md

 ```

 In Calio/Apoli, a PowerType is an extension of the FactoryHolder system which contains methods to create a valid instance for Calio to create the object.
 To create a FactoryHolder inside Calio during parsing, it reads the FactoryData provided by the FactoryHolder, which is defined by the method ``registerComponents(FactoryData data)``.
 FactoryData is the definition of a Constructor for the FactoryHolder.
 The first instance added is the first arg, the second being the second arg, etc. It also provides the key for the `"type"` field.
-With adding the constructor, it beecomes:
+With adding the constructor, it becomes:
 ```java
 public class ApoliExamplePower extends PowerType {
     public ApoliExamplePower(String name, String description, boolean hidden, FactoryJsonObject condition, int loading_priority) {